kg583/free-bee-console-client/README.md

 least one such word, and many games have multiple.
 As you earn points, you rise through the ranks of the hive, ultimately becoming the Queen Bee.

-The only notable difference between Free Bee and the origina game is the use of the SOWPODS dictionary instead of the NYT dictionary.
+The only notable difference between Free Bee and the original game is the use of the SOWPODS dictionary instead of the NYT dictionary.
 Patches welcome.

 This is a very quickly made prototype for the terminal.
 Patches welcome.